NNDB

 In 1996, he was hired to write and perform sketches for The Dana Carvey Show (aka the "Mug Root Beer" Dana Carvey Show, aka the "Taco Bell" Dana Carvey Show).
 This was also a short-lived endeavor, but Colbert stood out as a Phil Hartman-like everyman capable of exuding both exuberance and despair in a single take.
 From there, he worked with Robert Smigel as the voice of Ace for Saturday Night Live's animated shorts Ace & Gary: The Ambiguously Gay Duo.
 Colbert has also contributed his vocal talents as Reducto and Phil Ken Sebben on Adult Swim's Harvey Birdman: Attorney At Law and several characters on Crank Yankers.

-Since 1997, Stephen Colbert has been best known as a fake senior correspondent on The Daily Show with Jon Stewart.
-He worked alongside Steve Carell, who does the voice for Gary, the other half of the aforementioned Ambiguously Gay Duo.
-Colbert left the Daily Show in 2005 to create the spinoff The Colbert Report, satirizing the self-obsessed, hardboiled news commentators on Fox News and CNN.
+In 1997, Stephen Colbert became a fake senior correspondent on The Daily Show, where he worked alongside Steve Carell, who does the voice for Gary, the other half of the aforementioned Ambiguously Gay Duo.
+Colbert left the Daily Show in 2005 to create the spinoff The Colbert Report, satirizing the self-obsessed, hard-boiled commentators on Fox News.
 On 29 April 2006, Colbert was invited to speak at the annual White House Press Corps awards dinner, using the event to skewer both the assembled journalists and the attending politicians, among them sitting President George W. Bush.

 [1] Stated his date of birth on-air to be 13th May.
 Previously thought to be 20th April.